 Tequila’s smoky cousin, mezcal is a unique spirit that hails from Mexico.
 All over Mexico City, you can find bars that specialize in mezcal, and you can try tons of different varieties.

 If you expect mezcal to taste just like tequila, though, you will be quite surprised!
 It has a really smoky and earthy flavor, despite also deriving from the agave plant.

-Plus, tasting mezcal in Mexico City is one of the most authentic things you can do here!
+Tasting mezcal in Mexico City is one of the most authentic things you can do here!
 We really enjoyed our mezcal tasting at hipster haunt Bósforo, conveniently located in the city center, but there are a variety of places you can visit all over the city.

-Basilica of Our Lady of Guadalupe
+16. Visit Basilica of Our Lady of Guadalupe

 For Catholics and non-Catholics alike, a visit to the sprawling Basilica of Our Lady of Guadalupe area is a must.
 The architecture of the various buildings is beautiful, and the surrounding neighborhood is really fun to explore as well.

 Juan Diego is the first indigenous saint, and his cloak, with its depiction of Mary, is one of the most important pilgrimage sites in the Catholic religion, and the world’s most-visited Catholic site.

 Ingeniously, there is a circular path with an airport-style moving walkway, so as to see the cloak from all angles.